-What do you get if you cross futuristic cop shows Almost Human or APB, the dystopian world of Death Race 2000, where contestants are implanted with Battle Royale-like exploding microchips and set them off on a Mad Max road race across America in cars fuelled by human blood and piss like The Cars That Ate Paris?
-Oh, and what if the result was produced by Robert Rodriguez, directed by Rob Zombie, edited by Edgar Wright with Quentin Tarantino on board as music supervisor and broadcast on Latino El Rey Network?
+What do you get if you cross futuristic cop shows Almost Human or APB, the dystopian world of Death Race 2000, where contestants are implanted with Battle Royale-like exploding microchips and set them off on a Mad Max road race across America in cars fuelled by human blood and piss like Peter Weir’s magnificent but woefully underrated 1974 film, The Cars That Ate Paris?
+Oh, and what if the result was produced by Robert Rodriguez, directed by Rob Zombie, edited by Edgar Wright with Quentin Tarantino supervising music and broadcast on Latino El Rey Network?

 Muthafuckin’ Blood Drive, that’s what!
 SyFy’s latest series seems to be a mash-up homage to everything great, ever!

 THE FUCKING COP